“Sutcliffe performs with boundless positive energy, poignancy and humour” The Stage

 “Sheer passion” Joyce Mcmillan in The Scotsman

 I’ve been telling stories for many years.
 I co wrote and performed in “The Tale That Wags The Dog”; a storytelling show for adults which played at The Purcell Rooms, South Bank Centre, The Lyric Hammersmith, The Plymouth Theatre Royal, around the UK and to international venues including The Skirball Centre in LA.
 I also co-wrote the feature film “The West Wittering Affair”.
 I develop storytelling shows for theatre, both for adults and children as well as telling stories in more informal settings – as part of cabaret nights, in storytelling venues, at private functions and at festivals.
 I work with both traditional and contemporary stories; I have told stories from The Mahabharata, A Thousand And One Nights, Native American stories, stories from The Talmud, traditional stories from many different cultures, stories that I have read in the newspaper, stories that I’ve heard on the radio, and from any other sources I come across.
+I also bring storytelling into a corporate and a therapeutic environment as a different way to explore questions of both a work and personal nature.
+The ancient wisdom found within stories creates a powerful and unusual way to problem solve.
 I bring a lot of physicality into my storytelling, and always work with a musician if possible.
 As well as performing live, I record stories for audio.

 Some of the other stories I tell: